WWI U-boats

 1 Aug 1914 - 9 Aug 1914 Kptlt.
 Richard Pohle

-Career 1 patrols
+Career 1 patrol

 1 Aug 1914 - 9 Aug 1914 II Flotilla

-SuccessesNo successes.
+SuccessesNo successes

-Fate 9 Aug 1914 - Rammed by HMS Birmingham off Fair Isle..
+Fate 9 Aug 1914 - Rammed by HMS Birmingham in the North Sea..
 25 dead (all hands lost).

 The engines had apparently failed as she was laying stopped on the surface in heavy fog when HMS Birmingham spotted her and could clearly hear hammering from inside the boat (presumably from attempted repairs).
 The cruiser fired on her but missed, and as the boat began to dive, she rammed her cutting her in two.
+The wreck of U 15 was located in 2021.

 This was the first U-boat loss to an enemy warship.